-Kakadu is rich in bush foods, if you know where to look.
-Here we list some of our favourites.
-Find out more on an Aboriginal tour.
+Kakadu is rich in bush foods if you know where to look.
+Here are some of our favourites.

-This is also called billygoat plum.
-In Gunumeleng season, the tree starts flowering, providing nectar for birds, bees and bats.
-In Banggerreng season the small green fruits are good to eat and a great source of vitamin C.
+This fruit is also known as the billygoat plum.
+The tree starts flowering in gunumeleng (pre-monsoon season), providing nectar for birds, bees and bats.
+The small green fruits are ready to eat in banggerreng (storm season) and are a great source of vitamin C.

-We throw sticks up into the tall trees if the ripe apples haven’t fallen to the ground already.
-Andjarduk are ripe in the tropical summer.
-They start fruiting in Gunumeleng.
+We throw sticks up into the tall trees to knock down ripe apples that haven’t fallen to the ground yet.

-The edible stems of the water lily are called Anbardmo.
-These hollow green flower stems are juicy and taste a little like celery sticks.
+The edible green flower stems of the water lily are called anbardmo.
+Hollow and juicy, they taste a bit like celery sticks.

-The root tuber and its edible seeds are called Mabala.
-We dig up the fleshy roots in Gurrung season.
-The roots contain starchy seeds that we grind into a paste and then form into small cakes.
-We bake the cakes in the ground oven that we call Gungerri, wrapped up in lily leaves and paperbark.
+The root tuber and its edible seeds are called mabala.
+We dig up these fleshy roots in gurrung (hot and dry season) and grind the starchy seeds into a paste that is used to make small cakes.
+We wrap the cakes in lily leaves and paperbark and bake them in a ground oven that we call gungerri.

 Meat and fish

-The young male fish live upstream in freshwater.
-When they’re old enough to mate, they travel back into the estuaries where they were born.
-We cook them whole on hot coals.
+Young male barramundi live in fresh water upstream.
+When the fish are old enough to mate, they swim back into the estuaries where they were born.
+We catch them and cook them whole on hot coals.

-When we cook Guluibirr, we stuff the gutted fish with paperbark leaves to add flavour.
+To cook guluibirr, we stuff the gutted fish with paperbark leaves to add flavour.

-Freshwater mussels bury themselves in the mudbanks of creeks as they dry up.
-We look for little holes along the muddy banks and pull them out.
+Freshwater mussels bury themselves in the mudbanks of drying creeks.
+We look for little holes along the muddy banks and pull the mussels out to eat.